Languages and Collations (Analysis Services)

 Analysis Services supports two collation types:

-Windows collations sort characters based on the linguistic and cultural characteristics of the language.
+A Windows collation sorts characters based on the linguistic and cultural characteristics of the language.
 In Windows, collations outnumber the locales (or languages) used with them, due to many languages sharing common alphabets and rules for sorting and comparing characters.
 For example, 33 Windows locales, including all the Portuguese and English Windows locales, use the Latin1 code page (1252) and follow a common set of rules for sorting and comparing characters.

 Binary collations (either BIN or BIN2)